-It is possible that the 230V mains electrical equipment may not all operate simultaneously.
-A typical UK motorhome site mains hook up point provides a maximum output of 10 amps and on some continental sites the available output may be as low as 5 amps.
+Note: It is possible that the 230v mains electrical equipment may not all operate simultaneously.
+A typical UK site mains hook up point provides a maximum output of 10 amps and on some continental sites the available output may be as low as 5 amps.
 If your loading exceeds the site supply it may trip the site circuit breaker.
-Please check the available mains output with your site operator.
+Please check the available mains supply with your site operator.

-Similarly loadings on each circuit breaker within the vehicle should be observed

-A label positioned close to the MCB's will identify which appliances within the vehicle are fed from which MCB.
-Consulting the table (Typical Appliance Consumption Figures) in conjunction with this label, will give an indication of which appliances can, and cannot, (site supply allowing), be operated simultaneously.
+Similarly loadings on each circuit breaker within the motorhome should be observed.
+A label positioned close to the MCB's (Miniture Circuit Breakers will identify which appliances within the motorhome are fed from which MCB.
+Consulting the typical appliance consumption figures table in conjunction with this label, will give an indication of which appliances can, and cannot, (site supply allowing), be operated simultaneously.